-Some randonnée bindings require a touring-standard sole shape (higher than an ISO alpine sole at the toe, with a rocker or curvature in the the forefoot), though many will adjust to fit an alpine boot as well.
+Most frame randonnée bindings work with a touring-standard sole shape (higher than an ISO alpine sole at the toe, with a rocker or curvature in the the forefoot), and many will adjust to fit an alpine boot as well.
 Tech bindings require a special boot with the correct toe and heel fitting molded into the sole.
 A few older frame bindings (notably Silvretta) have a bale attachment for the toe that allows use of plastic mountaineering boots.
 To save weight, many of these bindings have no actual toe release mechanism; the bindings release both forward and laterally at the heelpiece.
 Using your alpine boots with a beefy randonnée binding like the Marker Duke is a popular solution for those just getting into touring, but once you start spending much time away from the lifts you will probably feel an urge to rid yourself of the extra weight (the rigid nature of alpine boots is not ideal for touring, either).